IoT Programming with Python Training Course

 Digital Transformation with IoT and Edge Computing

-14 HoursThis instructor-led, live training in US Empire (online or onsite) is aimed at intermediate-level IT professionals and business managers who wish to understand the potential of IoT and edge computing for enhancing efficiency, enabling real-time processing, and fostering innovation across various industries.
+14 HoursThis instructor-led, live training in US (online or onsite) is designed for intermediate-level IT professionals and business managers who seek to understand the potential of IoT and edge computing for enhancing efficiency, enabling real-time processing, and fostering innovation across various industries.

 By the end of this training, participants will be able to:

-- Comprehend the principles of IoT and edge computing and their significance in digital transformation efforts for government.
+- Comprehend the principles of IoT and edge computing and their significance in digital transformation for government and private sectors.

-- Identify use cases for IoT and edge computing in sectors such as manufacturing, logistics, and energy.
+- Identify use cases for IoT and edge computing in manufacturing, logistics, and energy sectors, including applications for government operations.

-- Distinguish between edge and cloud computing architectures and deployment scenarios to optimize resource allocation.
+- Differentiate between edge and cloud computing architectures and deployment scenarios suitable for government and enterprise environments.

-- Implement edge computing solutions to support predictive maintenance and facilitate real-time decision-making processes for government operations.
+- Implement edge computing solutions to support predictive maintenance and real-time decision-making in both public and private sector contexts.

 Applied Edge AI

-14 HoursThis instructor-led, live training in US Empire (online or onsite) is designed for intermediate-level developers, system architects, and industry professionals who wish to leverage Edge AI to enhance IoT applications with advanced data processing and analytics capabilities.
+14 HoursThis instructor-led, live training (online or onsite) is designed for intermediate-level developers, system architects, and industry professionals who aim to leverage Edge AI to enhance IoT applications with advanced data processing and analytics capabilities.

 By the end of this training, participants will be able to:

-- Understand the foundational principles of Edge AI and its application in IoT systems for government.
+- Comprehend the core principles of Edge AI and its application in IoT systems.

-- Set up and configure Edge AI environments suitable for IoT devices used in public sector workflows.
+- Establish and configure Edge AI environments for IoT devices.

-- Develop and deploy AI models on edge devices to support IoT applications aligned with government objectives.
+- Create and deploy AI models on edge devices to support IoT applications.

-- Implement real-time data processing and decision-making capabilities in IoT systems for enhanced governance and accountability.
+- Execute real-time data processing and decision-making within IoT frameworks.

-- Integrate Edge AI with various IoT protocols and platforms commonly used in the public sector.
+- Integrate Edge AI with a variety of IoT protocols and platforms.

-- Address ethical considerations and best practices in Edge AI deployment for government applications.
+- Address ethical considerations and best practices in the deployment of Edge AI for government and industry use cases.

 Edge Computing

 28 HoursEstablish a robust foundation in designing and managing a resilient edge computing infrastructure for government.
-Gain insights into open hybrid cloud infrastructures, the management of workloads across diverse clouds, and the assurance of flexibility and redundancy.
-This training offers essential knowledge on creating a scalable and secure infrastructure that supports the dynamic needs of modern applications with edge computing.
+Gain insights into open hybrid cloud infrastructures, the management of workloads across multiple clouds, and the importance of flexibility and redundancy.
+This training offers critical knowledge on developing a scalable and secure infrastructure that supports the evolving needs of modern applications through edge computing.

 Federated Learning in IoT and Edge Computing

-21 HoursUnlike other technologies, the Internet of Things (IoT) is far more complex, encompassing almost every branch of core engineering—mechanical, electronics, firmware, middleware, cloud, analytics, and mobile.
-For each of its engineering layers, there are aspects of economics, standards, regulations, and evolving state-of-the-art advancements.
-This course, for government and other sectors, is a modest yet comprehensive program designed to cover all these critical aspects of IoT Engineering.
+21 HoursUnlike other technologies, the Internet of Things (IoT) is far more complex, encompassing a broad range of core engineering disciplines, including Mechanical, Electronics, Firmware, Middleware, Cloud, Analytics, and Mobile.
+Each layer of IoT engineering involves various aspects of economics, standards, regulations, and the evolving state of the art.
+For government and other sectors, this advanced course offers a comprehensive overview of these critical IoT engineering aspects.

 Summary

-Live demo of model IoT applications to showcase practical IoT deployments across different industry domains, such as Industrial IoT, Smart Cities, Retail, Travel & Transportation, and use cases around connected devices and things.
+The course includes live demonstrations of model IoT applications, showcasing practical IoT deployments across different industry sectors such as Industrial IoT, Smart Cities, Retail, Travel & Transportation, and use cases involving connected devices and things.

 Target Audience

-Estimates for Internet of Things (IoT) market value are massive, as by definition, the IoT is an integrated and diffused layer of devices, sensors, and computing power that overlays entire consumer, business-to-business, and government industries.
-The IoT will account for an increasingly large number of connections: 1.9 billion devices today, and 9 billion by 2018.
-That year, it will be roughly equal to the number of smartphones, smart TVs, tablets, wearable computers, and PCs combined.
+Estimates for the value of the Internet of Things (IoT) market are substantial, given that IoT is an integrated and diffused layer of devices, sensors, and computing power that overlays consumer, business-to-business, and government industries.
+The number of IoT connections is expected to grow from 1.9 billion today to 9 billion by 2018, roughly equaling the combined total of smartphones, smart TVs, tablets, wearable computers, and PCs.

-Due to the unbounded opportunities in the IoT business, a large number of small and medium-sized entrepreneurs have joined the IoT market.
-Additionally, the emergence of open-source electronics and IoT platforms has made the development and management of IoT systems increasingly affordable.
-Existing electronic product owners are experiencing pressure to integrate their devices with the internet or mobile apps.
+Due to the vast opportunities in the IoT business, a significant number of small and medium-sized enterprises have entered the market.
+The availability of open-source electronics and IoT platforms has made the development and management of IoT systems more affordable.
+Existing electronic product owners are also under pressure to integrate their devices with the internet or mobile apps.

-This training is intended for a technology and business review of an emerging industry so that IoT enthusiasts and entrepreneurs can grasp the basics of IoT technology and business.
+The primary objective of this training is to provide a technology and business review of the emerging IoT industry, enabling enthusiasts and entrepreneurs to grasp the basics of IoT technology and its business applications.

 Course Objective

-The main objective of the course is to introduce emerging technological options, platforms, and case studies of IoT implementation in home and city automation (smart homes and cities), Industrial Internet, healthcare, government, mobile cellular, and other areas.
+The main goal of the course is to introduce participants to emerging technological options, platforms, and case studies of IoT implementation in various sectors such as home and city automation (smart homes and cities), Industrial Internet, healthcare, government, mobile cellular networks, and other areas.

-A basic introduction to all elements of IoT: mechanical, electronics/sensor platform, wireless and wireline protocols, mobile-to-electronics integration, mobile-to-enterprise integration, data analytics, and total control plane.
+- A basic introduction to all elements of IoT: Mechanical, Electronics/sensor platforms, wireless and wireline protocols, mobile-to-electronics integration, mobile-to-enterprise integration, data analytics, and total control plane.

-M2M Wireless protocols for IoT—WiFi, Zigbee/Zwave, Bluetooth, ANT+: When and where to use which one?
+- M2M wireless protocols for IoT, including WiFi, Zigbee/Zwave, Bluetooth, ANT+: Understanding when and where to use each protocol.

-Mobile/Desktop/Web app development for registration, data acquisition, and control.
-Available M2M data acquisition platforms for IoT: Xively, Omega, and NovoTech, among others.
+- Mobile/Desktop/Web app development for registration, data acquisition, and control, along with available M2M data acquisition platforms like Xively, Omega, and NovoTech.

-Open-source and commercial electronics platforms for IoT—Raspberry Pi, Arduino, ArmMbedLPC, etc.
+- Open-source and commercial electronics platforms for IoT, such as Raspberry Pi, Arduino, and ArmMbedLPC.

-Open-source and commercial enterprise cloud platforms for AWS-IoT apps, Azure-IOT, Watson-IOT cloud, in addition to other minor IoT clouds.
+- Open-source and commercial enterprise cloud platforms for IoT, including AWS-IoT apps, Azure-IOT, Watson-IOT cloud, and other minor IoT clouds.

-Studies of the business and technology of some common IoT devices like home automation, smoke alarms, vehicles, military applications, home health, etc.
+- Case studies of business and technology in common IoT devices like home automation systems, smoke alarms, vehicles, military applications, and home health solutions.

 Introduction to IoT Using Raspberry Pi

-14 HoursThe Internet of Things (IoT) is a network infrastructure that connects physical objects and software applications wirelessly, enabling them to communicate and exchange data through network communications, cloud computing, and data capture.
+14 HoursThe Internet of Things (IoT) is a network infrastructure that connects physical devices and software applications wirelessly, enabling them to communicate and exchange data through network communications, cloud computing, and data capture.

-In this instructor-led, live training, participants will learn the fundamentals of IoT as they step through the creation of an IoT sensor system using the Raspberry Pi.
+In this instructor-led, live training, participants will gain a foundational understanding of IoT as they work through the process of creating an IoT sensor system using the Raspberry Pi.

 By the end of this training, participants will be able to: